Hadley's NICU Story

 Dr. Amy Quinn, director of the University Health neonatal ICU (NICU), was 25 weeks pregnant when she developed preeclampsia, a serious condition characterized by high blood pressure.
 Because of this, she had to deliver her baby, Hadley, at 2 pounds 6 ounces.

-At 2 pounds 6 ounces, baby Hadley was put in the neonatal ICU.
+At 2 pounds 6 ounces, baby Hadley was put in the neonatal intensive care unit (NICU).
 She was premature and needed help breathing, so doctors intubated her and then put her on a ventilator.

-“By coming to a multidisciplinary consensus we were able to find something that worked for Dr. Quinn and Hadley, both as mom and as doctor,” Dr. Cantey said.
+“By coming to a multidisciplinary consensus, we were able to find something that worked for Dr. Quinn and Hadley, both as mom and as doctor,” Cantey said.

-The procedure was so effective that Dr. Quinn was able to avoid other, more invasive surgeries for Hadley.
+The procedure was so effective that Quinn was able to avoid other more invasive surgeries for Hadley.

 Subscribe icon